benetech/VideoDeduplication/README.md

 ### Using Docker

-Assuming docker has been installed run the following command and install the NVIDIA Docker runtime:
+Assuming docker has been installed run the following command and install the NVIDIA Docker runtime [GPU LINUX ONLY]:

 `bash install_nvidia_docker.sh`

-After the runtime has been installed, build the Docker Image using the provided Dockerfile
+Assuming Docker is has been installed correctly, there are two options:

+    1. Pulling pre-built images from Dockerhub
+    2. Build the Images from the suitable Dockerfile

+#### Pre-Built Images

 GPU Version

+`docker pull fsbatista1/videodeduplication-gpu`

+CPU version

+`docker pull fsbatista1/videodeduplication`

+#### Building Images

+GPU Version

-`sudo docker build  -t [IMAGE_NAME] . `
+`sudo docker build   -f Dockerfile-gpu -t wingpu .`

 CPU version